chaiwa-berian/natic/CONTRIBUTING.md

 We use GitHub Flow for the development workflow.

-1. A developer 'forks' an 'official' server-side repository.
+1. A developer **forks** an [official](https://github.com/NaticOrg/natic) server-side repository.
 This creates their own server-side copy.
 2. The new server-side copy is cloned to their local system.
 3. A Git remote path for the 'official' repository is added to the local clone.
 4. A new local feature branch is created.